 I did extensive research analyzing dozens of scientific studies in preparing for this post.
 I also read numerous other posts about how to use gratitude to gain the most benefits from expressing thankfulness.
 There a lot of suggestions from keeping a daily journal to writing letters and so forth.
 All good suggestions and worthy for sure.
 Oprah has said the single best thing she ever did was keep a daily journal of things she was thankful for.

 I have to say though for various reasons the research has shown that the very best approach to take in expressing gratitude to enjoy all the benefits I have listed is the simplest one.
 We’ll do it right now.
 Think this thought, “I am thankful”.
 That’s it.
 Think that thought everyday to setup and wire your neural pathway to increasing the overall Well-being in your life.

 When you run that thought through your mind you can add ‘for’ to it for added effect.
 “I am thankful for coffee.”
 “I am thankful for my shirt.”
 “I am thankful for a sunny day.”
 “I am thankful for my tv.”
-I am not trying to be a wise ass here.
+I am not trying to be flippant here.